-With its temperate climate, Mediterranean coastlines and rich history, Cyprus has something for everyone.
-This goes for accommodation too.
-From quirky yurts to old stone cottages, we reveal some of the island’s most unusual places to stay.
+With its temperate climate, Mediterranean coastline and rich history, Cyprus has something for everyone.
+And that goes for accommodation too.
+From quirky yurts to old stone cottages, we reveal some of the island’s most unusual places to stay that you can book through Culture Trip.

 For a more holistic escape, relax with a soak in the healing natural sulphur spring waters that fill the three treatment pools at the Ayii Anargyri Spa Resort.
 The hotel offers more than 100 spa treatments, including those designed to ease conditions such as arthritis and joint pain.
 Tucked away in a forested valley in the village of Miliou, the Ayil Anargyri, which has 56 rooms, feels more like a Balinese resort than a Mediterranean hotel.